ebmakerlabs/toolkit/README.md

 [TOR - The Onion Router](https://www.torproject.org/) - free software, open network that helps you defend against traffic analysis, a form of network surveillance that threatens personal freedom and privacy, confidential business activities and relationships, and state security.

+A password manager.
+One example is [LastPass](https://lastpass.com/) - a password manager that stores your passwords in an encrypted form on their server or locally.
+LastPass can be used with Firefox, Chrome, and Safari browsers, also on Android and i-devices.
+Can also be used locally (on one computer).

 ## Voice Chat ##